How To Get a Divorce in the UK

 - A certified translation of the marriage certificate if it is not in English

-For joint applications, Applicant 1 starts the divorce application, and then Applicant 2 fills in their information.
+Applicant 1 starts the divorce application for joint applications, and then Applicant 2 fills in their information.
 Finally, Applicant 1 submits the application to the court.

-In 2022, the court fee to apply for a divorce is £593.
+The court fee to apply for a divorce is £593.
 The sole Applicant or whoever is named as Applicant 1 pays the fee.
-If you’re applying with your ex, you’ll have to decide on how you split the fee.
+If you’re applying with your ex, you’ll have to decide how to split the fee.
+Find out more about how much a divorce costs.

 Step 4.
 Official court process

-For sole applications, the court sends your partner (the Respondent) the divorce petition and an Acknowledgement of Service (AOS) form.
+The court sends your partner (the Respondent) the divorce petition and an Acknowledgement of Service (AOS) form for sole applications.
 The Respondent has 14 days to complete and return the AOS to the court.

 Step 5: Wait period